 What has the reaction been from friends and family?

 They have been amazingly supportive.
 I’ve been pleasantly surprised that our older relatives have been eager to learn about transgender issues and understand our son.
 We’ve also been encouraged by the positive reaction from friends and family with strongly religious backgrounds.
-I have encountered a few people who think we are crazy to support our son’s gender identity journey but…that’s their issue.
+I have encountered a few people who think we are nuts to support our son’s gender identity journey but…that’s their issue.

 Is he gay?